2022 annexation referendums in Russian-occupied Ukraine: Result

 On 27 September, Russian officials of the Central Election Commission in Zaporizhzhia claimed that the referendum passed, with 93.11% (of 541,093 voters) favoured joining the Russian Federation.
-The turnout was 85.4%.
+The declared turnout was 85.4%.
 According to the data provided by the commission, the support for the annexation was 90.01% in the Melitopol Raion, while in its administrative center, Melitopol, it was 96.78%.